Zina: Incest

-Hadith forbids incestuous relationship (zinā bi'l-mahārim), sexual intercourse between someone who is mahram and prescribes execution as punishment.
+Hadith forbids incestuous relationship (zinā bi'l-mahārim), sexual intercourse between someone who is seen as your mahram and prescribes execution as punishment.

 Narrated Ibn 'Abbas: That the Prophet said: "If a man says to another man: 'O you Jew' then beat him twenty times.
 If he says: 'O you effeminate' then beat him twenty times.
 And whoever has relations with someone that is a mahram (family member or blood relative) then kill him."